Serving all people by providing personalized health and wellness through exemplary care, education and research.

-While recovering from meningitis, other therapies may be used to improve healing and comfort, and provide relief from symptoms.
+While recovering from meningitis, other therapies may be used to improve healing and relieve symptoms.
 These may include:

 Supplemental oxygen or mechanical ventilation (respirator) may be needed if you become very ill and have trouble breathing.

-Several vaccines are currently available to prevent types of bacterial meningitis.
+Several vaccines are available to prevent types of bacterial meningitis.
 These vaccines are recommended for infants and children.
 Two doses at ages 11 through 18 are also recommended.